What is the Neighborhood Leadership Program (NLP)?

 - Live in the Greater Twin Cities Metro region

-- Can attend all required cohort meetings and program-related activities during the extent of the program (students are welcome to apply if they can guarantee their availability the entire program year)
+- Can attend all required program sessions and related activities during the extent of NLP program

-2022-2023 Program Dates: Sessions are from 10:00am-1:00pm with the exception of the first session on October 1st.
-Participants are required to attend all program sessions.
+2023-2024 Program Dates: Sessions are the second Saturday of the month from 10:00am – 3:00pm, with the exception of the first session (Bdote Tour) on September 30th.
+Participants are required to attend all program sessions and events.

-We understand that COVID has been a lot of things for us: stressful, traumatic, isolating, eye-opening, etc. Everyone is experiencing this pandemic in different ways, and NLP staff have worked hard to support cohort members so they can participate at their highest level.
+We understand that life can be a lot of things for us: stressful, traumatic, isolating, eye-opening, etc. Everyone is experiencing this world in different ways, and NLP staff have worked hard to support cohort members so they can participate at their highest level.
 That said, this program is completely voluntary and rigorous.
 None of us can be everywhere all the time, and the collective cohort experience is negatively impacted when cohort members are not present.

 If you are feeling stressed about your current/future workload or work/life balance (spiritual, emotional, mental capacity), if you feel like you may have competing meetings, programs, or other demands during program times – we strongly encourage you to take care of yourself and consider applying for another cohort year.
 This program will be around next year!
 It is important for us as facilitators to know that our program participants have not only the passion and willingness to join NLP, but also the time and capacity to fully participate.